kalyanvkb/Bike_Rentals/README.md

 # Bike Rental data analysis
-> Dataset is provided with the Outline a brief description of your project.
+> Dataset is provided the statistics of the Bike rentals considering the variables like month, weekday, weather types, holidays etc. Aim is to prepare a multi variant regression model to understand the case study in detail and come up with predictions

 ## Table of Contents